TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 Each scenario can have link to grafana dashboard.
 In [docker setup](https://github.com/TouK/nussknacker/tree/staging/demo/docker/grafana) we provide `nussknacker-scenario` dashboard.
-You can modify/configure own, the only assumption that we make is that [variable](https://grafana.com/docs/grafana/latest/variables/) is used to display metrics for particular scenario.
+You can modify/configure own, the only assumption that we make is that [variable](https://grafana.com/docs/grafana/latest/variables/) `processName` is used to display metrics for particular scenario.

 Each scenario type can have different dashboard, this is configured by `metricsSettings.processingTypeToDashboard` settings.
 If no mapping is configured, `metricsSettings.defaultDashboard` is used.